fluid-project/infusion-docs/src/documents/LocalizationInThePreferencesFramework.md

 category: Infusion
 ---

-Localization in the Preferences Framework makes use of message bundles: JSON files containing the strings that are to be used in the interface.
+Localization in the Preferences Framework makes use of Message Bundles: JSON files containing the strings that are to be used in the interface.

 ## Message Bundles

-Message bundles are JSON files containing key/value pairs representing the message key and the localized text associated with it.
-Each set of localized text should be contained in its own message bundle.
+Message Bundles are JSON files containing key/value pairs representing the message key and the localized text associated with it.
+Each set of localized text should be contained in its own Message Bundle.

 ```json
 {